Ingenico-NPS-Latam/nps-sdk-dart/README.md

 ## How to install

-Add the following line in dependencies in your pubspec.yaml file:
+Add the following line in dependencies in your pubspec.yaml file and save it:
 ```
 dependencies:
   nps_sdk: "^0.0.9"
 ```

-Then open a terminal in your project and execute the following command:
+If ```pub get``` wasn't automatically ejecuted, you can do it manually by opening a terminal in your project and executing the command:
 ```
 pub get
 ```